alnutile/codeship-writings/behat.md

     }
 ```

-Now our test is ready, I am talking to the dom and if I remove the `@javascript` from that test and run
+Now our test is ready to run, I am talking to the DOM in the above steps, and if I remove the `@javascript` from that test and run

 ```